shipyardapp/Shipyard-Documentation/docs/reference/fleets/fleets-overview.md

   - dataflow
 ---

-# Fleets
+# Fleets Overview

 ## Definition

 A Fleet is a collection of multiple Vessels working together to tackle one larger job.
 Fleets are the equivalent of a Workflow or DAG in other orchestration tools.

 Fleets can contain any number of Vessels and contain any different type of Vessels \(including a mixture of programming languages and Blueprints\).
-Vessels can be reused across multiple Fleets and can continue to run independently of the Fleets they belong to.
+They can be built in either the [Visual Editor](visual-editor.md) or the [YAML Editor](yaml-editor.md), with changes made in one editor synced to the other.

 Vessels are connected together with paths which check for the final status of the Vessel they are attached to.
 While success is checked for by default, the following statuses can be checked for: